Description

 Tells: Brownish pores are bright yellow by the edge & stain dark blue.
 Yellow flesh quickly blues.
 Yellow stem w/ brown/gray powder-spots is well-netted, esp. toward the top, & bruises brown.

-Other Information: Cap may crack in age.
+Other Information: Well netted stem usually has red at the bottom.
+Cap may crack in age.
 Likes oak & beech.
 NOTE: B. vermiculosus & vermiculosoides can share the brown coloration, but lack the well-netted stem.
-Stem can be red by the base.
+B. subgraveolens has no reticulation but can be hard to tell apart other than that.

 Edibility: Good.